fgr-17/nRF52840-blinky-freertos-template/README.md

         sudo apt install cmake

+7. gcovr:

+    Gcovr is used to generate output files containing the coverage report of the test cases

+        sudo apt install gcovr

 ## Usage

 Before compiling the project, is necessary to set the environment variable NORDIC_SDK_PATH to the installation path of the SDK.
 On linux, it can be added on the ~/.bashrc file.
 On Windows, it can be done searching for "Environment Variables" on "Start".